cristian1604/axia-traductor/README.md

 Text editor and conversor from CNC Fagor 8025 code to 8035 / 8037 versions.

-This software was developed for internal use, but in general, you can convert any program from Fagor CNC 8025  into Fagor 8035 code.
+This software was designed for internal and specific translation requirements.
+Probably don't work on 100% of the cases.
+In general, you can convert almost any program from Fagor CNC 8025  into Fagor 8035 NC code.
 _Axia-Traductor_ performs the following conversions and replacements:

 ##### Replacements